spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Data Connection and Data Store items connected to its input.
 Thus, what we need to do now is create a *connection* from 'pass input txt' to 'say hello world', so the file 'input.txt' gets passed.

-To do this, click one of the *connector* slot at the edges of 'pass input txt' in the *Design view*, and then on a similar slot in 'say hello world'.
+To do this, click on one of the *connector* slots at the edges of 'pass input txt' in the *Design view*, and then on a similar slot in 'say hello world'.
 This will create an arrow pointing from one to another, as seen below: